New Progressive Politics

 11/17/09

-This paper examines the role Latinos will play in determining Congressional apportionment following the Census.
-Projections show that eight states are poised to gain at least one seat in Congress, while eleven states will lose at least one seat.
+This paper examines the role Latinos will play in determining Congressional apportionment following the 2010 Census.
+[1] The bipartisan firm Election Data Services, Inc. used existing Census data to project which states are likely to gain and lose Congressional seats following the 2010 Census.
+[2] Their projections show that nineteen states are poised to see changes in their Congressional representation: eight states will gain at least one House seat, while eleven states will lose at least one seat in Congress.

 About this Report: